 Notice of the Order should explain how objections to the Order can be made, the deadline for submitting an objection and how to see the evidence submitted in support of the application.
 It is important that any deadlines specified in the notice are complied with as failing to do so could result in the opportunity to object being lost.
+If you need more time to submit your objection, contact the local authority as soon as possible to request an extension to the deadline; it is worth obtaining this in writing in case there are any problems at a later date.

 If any objections are made to the Order the Local Authority must pass the matter to the Secretary of State for him to determine the application.
 When this happens, the Secretary of State usually appoints an Inspector who holds either a public hearing or a public inquiry, and then provides a report including his recommendations to the Secretary of State.
-Further information on Public Inquires and hearings can be found in NFU Business Guide 400 Rights of Way: Public Inquiries and Hearings.
+Further information on Public Inquiries and hearings can be found in NFU Business Guide 400 Rights of Way: Public Inquiries and Hearings.